 Tax Freedom Day in France (2026)

-France pairs surprisingly modest income-tax rates with some of the heaviest social charges in the world — which is what pushes its Tax Freedom Day so late.
+France pairs surprisingly modest income-tax rates with some of the heaviest social charges in the world โ which is what pushes its Tax Freedom Day so late.

-By the My Tax Freedom Day Editorial Team · Last reviewed June 29, 2026
+By My Tax Freedom Day ยท Last reviewed July 4, 2026

 Why France's date is among the latest